 Parkinson’s UK employs people diagnosed with Parkinson’s and others with learning and physical difficulties that may make day-to-day work more challenging.
-Parkinson’s UK has 500 members of staff across the UK in 3 different office locations plus home and remote workers.
-The teams were divided, with approximately 40% being office-based and on-premise, and the other 60% being remote workers working from home.
+Parkinson’s UK has 500 members of staff across the UK in 3 different office locations, as well as home and remote workers.
+The teams were divided, with approximately 40% being office-based and on-premise, and the other 60% remote workers working from home.
 This caused challenges for team collaboration and IT administration.

-Some of the tools that the team benefited from were; Voice typing within Google Docs and Slides, select-to-speak, Chromevox (a built-in screen reader) and using high contrast mode to help prevent eye strain, headaches, and migraines due to glare.
+Some of the tools the team benefited from were; voice typing within Google Docs and Slides, select-to-speak, Chromevox (a built-in screen reader) and using high contrast mode to help prevent eye strain, headaches, and migraines due to glare.

 Google Workspace can be personalised to suit the needs of the individual, especially Gmail.
 This became especially useful when introducing people with Parkinson’s to the applications.
-People experiencing involuntary movements in the hands may accidentally click when using a mouse.
-To minimise issues caused by this we were able to turn off hover actions, helping to reduce the risk of accidentally deleting or actioning emails.
+People experiencing involuntary movements in their hands may accidentally click when using a mouse.
+To minimise issues caused by this hover actions were turned off, helping to reduce the risk of accidentally deleting or actioning emails.

-Working with Netpremacy has ensured that effective Change Management and Training was delivered to Parkinson’s UK to enable successful adoption of Google Workspace, in particular, in-depth and advanced training on the accessibility features.
+Working with Netpremacy ensured Change Management and Training were delivered to Parkinson’s UK for a successful Google Workspace go-live, and in-depth and advanced training was provided on the accessibility features.

 – Shaun Le Geyt, Parkinson’s UK

-These features have seen people who may usually struggle with working on computers grow in confidence; as well as work better with their teams to save time and help others who are affected with similar conditions too.
+These features have seen people who may usually struggle with working on computers grow in confidence as well as work better with their teams to save time and help others who are affected by similar conditions.

-Implementing Google Workspace meant that the teams at Parkinson’s UK were able to work in a more collaborative environment, no matter their visual, hearing or physical difficulties which brought accessibility to the workplace.
+Implementing Google Workspace meant that the teams at Parkinson’s UK were able to work in a more collaborative environment, no matter their visual, hearing or physical difficulties, supporting accessibility in the workplace.